List of early Christian women presbyters

-By the 4th century, institutional opposition arose, including bans by the Synod of Laodicea (c.
-363–364 CE) and Pope Gelasius I’s condemnation (494 CE) of women ministering at altars.
-Despite this, regional councils (e.g., Nîmes, 394 CE) and later inscriptions suggest women retained roles in monastic and pastoral settings.
-Scholars debate whether titles like presbytera or sacerdota (priestess) denote sacramental authority or functional leadership, as modern definitions of ordination differ from early practices.
+By the 4th century, institutional opposition to female roles arose, such as a local ban held at the Synod of Laodicea (c.
+363–364) and Pope Gelasius I's condemnation (494) of women ministering at altars.
+Despite this, some later inscriptions and regional councils (e.g. Nîmes, 394) suggest women continued to hold ministerial roles in certain monastic and pastoral roles.

+Scholars debate whether titles like presbytera or sacerdota ("priestess") indicated true sacramental authority or were honorific and functional leadership titles, since the concept of ordained priesthood evolved over time.

-Entries include historically attested individuals, groups, and debated cases, organized by region, period, and evidence type (inscriptions, conciliar texts, patristic sources).
+Entries in this list include attested individuals, groups, and notable references to women presbyters, organized by region, period, and type of evidence (inscriptions, conciliar records, patristic writings).
+Historical and scholarly interpretations are provided for each entry.